proactiveops/picofun/README.md

 If you need to override one PicoFun template, you need to copy both from the package.
 The templates are located in the `templates` directory in the PicoFun package.

 You can add the path to the templates to the `config.toml` file using the `template_path` entry.

-An example implementation is included in the [`examples/templates`](examples/templates) directory.
-The example removes all logging and tracing support from the Lambda functions.
-This isn't recommended for real projects, but it provides a useful example of the feature.

 ## Terraform